liferay/liferay-frontend-projects/projects/npm-tools/CONTRIBUTING.md

 2. Check the `yarn.lock` file for unwanted duplication (see below for some notes on this).
 3. Perform testing and sanity-checking (the exact nature of this depends on what changes are included in the release).

+**Note:** To avoid potential pitfalls, you should use the same version of NodeJS used by liferay-portal.
+At the time of writing, [that's v10.15.1](https://github.com/liferay/liferay-portal/blob/157241864d789de0467b23ad63b8a2a8f40a2985/modules/sdk/gradle-plugins/src/main/java/com/liferay/gradle/plugins/NodeDefaultsPlugin.java#L207).
+The [`n` version manager](https://github.com/tj/n) can be used to install and switch between specific versions on your system, if required.
+Alternatively, if you wanted to use a "close to the metal" method for running liferay-portal's NodeJS and Yarn, you could do something like `env PATH=../build/node/bin:$PATH node ../build/node/lib/node_modules/yarn/yarn-1.13.0.js` from the `modules/` directory instead, although bear in mind that the version number may change over time, and the `node` and `yarn-1.13.0.js` executables are installed by the build, so they are not available in a clean checkout prior to building.

 If you detect unwanted duplication in the `yarn.lock`, there are a number of tools you can try (from least to most aggressive):

 1. `npx yarn-deduplicate yarn.lock` (historically this one used to be enough).